phosseini/SBP-BRiMS2019/README.md

 ## Applying Coh-metrix
 We then created one single text file for each news document as the input for [Coh-metrix](http://cohmetrix.com/).
 We used Coh-metrix for computing computational cohesion and coherence metrics for the news documents.
 The output of Coh-metrix is a single csv file named ```fakenewsnet_coh.csv``` which can be found in this repository at ```data/cohmetrix/cohout/fakenewsnet_coh.csv```

-At the end, we created a final excel file named ```fakenewsnet_full.xlsx``` which can be found at ```data/processed/fakenewsnet_full.xlsx``` and includes the Coh-metrx indexes for all the news documents in addition to three following columns:
+At the end, we created a final excel file named ```fakenewsnet_full.xlsx``` which is the input to our regression analysis and can be found at ```data/processed/fakenewsnet_full.xlsx```.
+This file includes the Coh-metrx indexes for all the news documents in addition to the three following columns:

 * ```label```: truth label of the news article from FakeNewsNet which be either fake or real.
 * ```shares```: the number of disticst users who shared a news article.
 It is important ot mention that in FakeNewsNet, each user can share the same news article multiple times; however, in our analysis, we considered the distinct number of users who shared a news article as the count of shares of the news article.